bikemazzell/tuonella-sift/docs/cuda_implementation.md

 ### Enabling CUDA

-Use the `cuda_optimized` profile in your configuration:
+Use the dedicated CUDA configuration file:

 ```json
 {